ESCOMP/CTSM/doc/source/tech_note/External_Nitrogen_Cycle/CLM50_Tech_Note_External_Nitrogen_Cycle.rst

 External Nitrogen Cycle
 ===========================

-.. _Summary of CLM5.0 updates relative to the CLM4.5:
+.. _Summary of CLM5.0 updates relative to CLM4.5:

-Summary of CLM5.0 updates relative to the CLM4.5
+Summary of CLM5.0 updates relative to CLM4.5
 -----------------------------------------------------

 We describe external inputs to the nitrogen cycle in CLM5.0.
 Much of the following information appeared in the CLM4.5 Technical Note (:ref:`Oleson et al. 2013 <Olesonetal2013>`) as well as :ref:`Koven et al. (2013) <Kovenetal2013>`.